shelby-frolycoding/bookends/README.md

 ## MVP

--Connect to Airtable API
+- Connect to Airtable API
--Pull info and render data from api
+- Pull info and render data from api
--Add 8 components: title/author, completion input, rating input, add a book, remove a book, home/nav,
+- Add 8 components: title/author, completion input, rating input, add a book, remove a book, home/nav,

 ## PMVP:

--Create a Bookclub where multiple users can share reading tracking/ thread discussion
+- Create a Bookclub where multiple users can share reading tracking/ thread discussion
--Components: add bookbuddy, remove bookbuddy, add club book, thread discussion.
+- Components: add bookbuddy, remove bookbuddy, add club book, thread discussion.

 ^^ May be over ambitious ^^

--Maybe a share to social media button on each book tracking?
+- Maybe a share to social media button on each book tracking?

 ### Project Schedule